ST1LLWATER/ST1LLWATER/README.md

 - 🤔 I’m looking for help with Js
 - 📫 How to reach me: Discord: STILLWATER;#4723
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Mitochondria Is The Powerhouse Of The Cell -->
+- ⚡ Fun fact: Mitochondria Is The Powerhouse Of The Cell;
+-->